Mid0aria/owofarmbot_stable/README.md

         - Webhook

     - Features:
-        - Auto Solving HCAPTCHA (ONLY WORKS ON DESKTOP)
+        - Auto Solving HCAPTCHA(web captcha) with thread system(ONLY WORKS ON DESKTOP)
         - Command Randomizer
         - Suspends all farm operations when captcha is detected
         - When the captcha is solved, farm operations continue automatically